RNC 2020 to feature Don Jr., Tim Scott, Nikki Haley tonight: WATCH LIVE

 The fact that the Republicans gathered at all stood in contrast to the Democrats, who held an all-virtual convention last week.
 The Democratic programming included a well-received roll call video montage featuring diverse officials from across the nation.
 The Republicans spoke from the ballroom in Charlotte and were overwhelmingly white.

-Trump said he had made the trip to North Carolina to contrast himself with his Democratic rival, Joe Biden, who never traveled to Wisconsin, the state where the Democratic convention was originally supposed to be held.
+Trump said he had made the trip to North Carolina to contrast himself with his Democratic rival, who never traveled to Wisconsin, the state where the Democratic convention was originally supposed to be held.
+Vice President Mike Pence appeared with him.

 The president has sought to minimize the toll of the coronavirus pandemic and he barely addressed it on Monday, but its impact was plainly evident at the Charlotte Convention Center, where just 336 delegates gathered instead of the thousands once expected to converge on this city for a week-long extravaganza.
 Attendees sat at well-spaced tables at first and masks were mandatory, though many were seen flouting the regulation.